Generic Name: bortezomib

 Discuss the following with patients prior to treatment with Velcade:

 Ability to Drive or Operate Machinery or Impairment of Mental Ability: Velcade may cause fatigue, dizziness, syncope, orthostatic/postural hypotension.
 Advise patients not to drive or operate machinery if they experience any of these symptoms.

 Dehydration/Hypotension: Patients receiving Velcade therapy may experience vomiting and/or diarrhea.
 Advise patients how to avoid dehydration.
-Instruct patients to seek medical advice if they experience symptoms of dizziness, light headedness or fainting spells.
+Instruct patients to seek medical advice if they experience symptoms of dizziness, light headedness or fainting spells, or muscle cramps.

 Pregnancy/Nursing: Advise patients to use effective contraceptive measures to prevent pregnancy during treatment with Velcade.
 Instruct patients to report pregnancy to their physicians immediately.
 Advise patients that they should not receive Velcade while pregnant or breast-feeding.
 If a patient wishes to restart breastfeeding after treatment, she should be advised to discuss the appropriate timing with her physician.

 Concomitant Medications: Advise patients to speak with their physicians about any other medication they are currently taking.

 Diabetic Patients: Advise patients to check their blood sugar frequently if using an oral antidiabetic medication and to notify their physicians of any changes in blood sugar level.